-Kevin Henderson leads a discussion on technology at the Asian Campus Ministry Forum.
+Kevin Henderson leads a discussion on technology at the Asian Campus Ministry Forum. to a facilitator who helps students evaluate the value and accuracy of the information they discover online, apply their knowledge in ethical ways, and connect their learning to the needs of the local community or to social concerns.
 The United Board looks forward to sharing examples of how educators at our network institutions are making innovative use of digital technologies.

-Digital Technology in the Classroom

-The information below is adapted from a presentation Amina Akhter made at a United Board Faculty Training Workshop in Jabalpur, India, in October 2018, titled "Designing Pedagogical Models for Integrating Digital Platforms."
+Digital Technology in the Classroom The information below is adapted from a presentation Amina Akhter made at a United Board Faculty Training Workshop in Jabalpur, India, in October 2018, titled "Designing Pedagogical Models for Integrating Digital Platforms."
 What are some benefits of MOOCs?

-- They ensure global-standard educational content, anytime, anywhere. - They enable students to collaborate with their peers throughout the world as they test their understanding of new knowledge and skills. - They can deliver an assessment of quality and provide personalized feedback. - They can enhance the level of digital skills among students - which is essential in an increasingly digitized world.
+- They ensure global-standard educational content, anytime, anywhere.

+- They enable students to collaborate with their peers throughout the world as they test their understanding of new knowledge and skills.

+- They can deliver an assessment of quality and provide personalized feedback.

+- They can enhance the level of digital skills among students - which is essential in an increasingly digitized world.

 Advice for institutional leaders

-- Develop an institution-wide policy on how MOOCs will be used. - Make digital technology a central consideration in all areas of the curriculum and in learning assessment. - Develop the skills and confidence of educators in the appropriate and effective us of digital technology to support teaching and learning. - Promote new pedagogies that support the integration of online and classroom learning.
+- Develop an institution-wide policy on how MOOCs will be used.

+- Make digital technology a central consideration in all areas of the curriculum and in learning assessment.

+- Develop the skills and confidence of educators in the appropriate and effective use of digital technology to support teaching and learning.

+- Promote new pedagogies that support the integration of online and classroom learning.

 Investing in Human Capital Maher Spurgeon

+66

 Plurality and diversity are core strengths in India. ,,

-Maher Spurgeon, the United Board's senior program consultant for South Asian programs, draws on his background as an ordained minister and former chaplain on Indian college campuses to describe his understanding of whole person education.
+Maher Spurgeon, the United Board's senior program consultant for South Asia programs, draws on his background as an ordained minister and former chaplain on Indian college campuses to describe his understanding of whole person education.
 "Whole person education, in the Indian context, insists on more than just learning for the sake of learning," he said.
 "It should also be learning for the sake of living and living together."
-Therefore, Dr. Spurgeon recommends that Indian college and university faculty and leaders take steps to strengthen human relations and team building at their institutions through such means as celebrating plurality, cultivating trust, developing communication skills, and working toward common goals.
+Therefore, Dr. Spurgeon recommends that Indian college and university faculty and leaders take steps to strengthen human relations and team-building at their institutions through such means as celebrating plurality, cultivating trust, developing communication skills, and working toward common goals.

 "Plurality and diversity are core strengths in India," Dr. Spurgeon said, "so in all our projects, we should note the importance of working with different types of people, to accept others as they are, and to celebrate plurality."
 That means that educators need to push back against current societal trends, which seem to shift toward uniformity and create an environment in which people only seek out those who share the same language, faith group, or

 cultural background.

 They also will need to

-invest time and effort
+invest time and effort to

-in cultivating trust
+cultivate trust among

-among their colleagues.
+their colleagues.
+"We

-"We need to recognize
+need to recognize

 that relationships

 are permanent, not

 temporary, and they

 should be based on love,

 not likes and dislikes," he

 said.
 "With love, we can

 bring about change."

 Understanding and sharing a common goal are central to building strong teams that can address current and future challenges.
 Yet "leaders may not always take the time to share their goals with people at all levels of the institution," Dr. Spurgeon finds, "or they only frame the goals from the top to the bottom."
 When leaders consistently communicate their institution's mission or vision statement, in words, actions, and aspirations, they help faculty internalize its values and apply them inside and outside the classroom.
+Education ???

+Education for Life

+or

+For Livelihood alone

+Education is power

+or

+Power produces education

-Maher Spurgeon discusses teambuilding at a faculty development workshop.
+Maher Spurgeon discusses team-building at a faculty development workshop.